The 20 Best Medical Schools in the US (T20): Acceptance Rates, MCAT Scores, & GPA

 How to Choose the Right T20 (or Other) Medical School for You

-Another important factor to consider when choosing a T20 medical school is the location.
-Do you prefer a school in a bustling city or a quieter suburban area?
-Do you want to be close to family or are you willing to move across the country?
-Location can greatly impact your overall experience and should be taken into account when making your decision.
+Location also plays a huge role.
+Do you want to be in a bustling city or a quieter suburban area?
+Staying close to home or being willing to move across the country can shape your experience, so take it into account when making your decision.

 Campus Life and Facilities